James3482/Machine-Learning-Portfolio/Grade Predict Linear Regression/README.md

 ```

 ### Conclusion
 This model provides a comprehensive overview of the way linear regression and machine learning can be used to evaluate a dataset and provide a prediction of values based on the given data set.
+In this specific model, we are using the method of linear regression to determine the final grade that a number of students received by evaluating other attributes present in the dataset.